nplrkn/alsoran/documentation/backlog.md

 - Remodel SCTP API to follow the one in the webrtc-sctp crate.

 # DONE
+- Timing bug causing cu_can_connect_to_amf() to sometimes hang when logging disabled.
+Related to removal of expect_connection in test suite? - no repro
-- Prevent log interleaving when RUST_LOG=debug and multiple tests run in parallel - RUST_TEST_THREADS=1
+- Log interleaving when RUST_LOG=debug and multiple tests run in parallel - noop - just do RUST_TEST_THREADS=1
+- Two workers up
 - Use IP address instead of ports to distinguish NGAP, E1 and F1 endpoints
 - Standalone single worker that runs built-in coordinator
 - Parallel registration of two UEs